(Updated for 2022)

 There can be times when you’ve chatted with a friend about a certain item, and then later in the day, you get a targeted ad about it without even searching for it.

 You might think, “I was just talking about this.
-How did my phone know?”
+How did my phone know?
+Is my phone listening to me?!”
 The immediate conclusion you may come up with is that your phone is hearing your conversations.
 But is it really?

-Today, we’ll uncover the truth and break down the myths surrounding this issue.
+Today, we’ll uncover the truth and break down the myths surrounding the question: do our phones listen to us?

 Normally, brands get permission from third-party sites like your social networking channels and websites you visit to view your activity on the internet.
 The data they get ranges anywhere from the cookies you accept to your demographic information (age and location), and more.

 That way, they can more accurately target audiences with specific traits, interests, and preferences that they’re looking for, and have higher chances of capturing a lead or converting a sale.
 There’s been no secret about how ad networks and digital marketing companies use data to serve ads to the best audience, but what if we told you there was more to the picture?

 Yes, your phone can technically hear you, but this function is mainly used by virtual assistant apps, not advertisers who are tapping into your private conversations.
 Advertisers don’t need to listen to your phone to get your data because third-party sites like Facebook and Google already have them.
 These sites help advertisers access the audience’s location, age, interests, and even visited websites.

-Big data, artificial intelligence, and algorithms all work together to target ads efficiently.
+Big data, artificial intelligence, and algorithms all work together to serve phone ads efficiently.
 The more data gathered about your audience, the more precise these campaigns will turn out to be.

 Artificial intelligence fuels most (if not all) online marketing tools to automate processes and reduce errors.
 Each social media channel or ad network has specific algorithms that identify the best size, time, and type of ad to show to a user for maximum effect.